 Moreover, exercise does not have to be intensive to be effective.
 A quick stroll around the neighborhood with a friend or practicing simple exercises from your wheelchair can be very beneficial.

 If you have severe paralysis, practicing passive range of motion exercises can help!
-Passive range of motion exercises do not require exertion of energy from the individual.
-Instead, a physical therapist, occupational therapist, or caregiver will be facilitating your movements and making sure that your joints move to their full extent.
-This helps promote better circulation and stimulates the central nervous system.
+Passive range of motion exercises don’t require active movement.
+Rather, a therapist or caregiver will move the patient’s body for them, which helps promote better circulation and stimulates the central nervous system.

 What you eat matters and can significantly affect how you feel.

 This analysis of 21 studies found that consuming a diet high in fruit, vegetables, whole grains, fish, olive oil, low-fat dairy, and antioxidants and low intakes of animal foods was associated with a decreased risk of depression.

 Likewise, a diet high in red and/or processed meat, refined grains, sweets, high-fat dairy products, butter, potatoes, and high-fat gravy, and low intakes of fruits and vegetables was associated with an increased risk of depression.